 The FTC’s original 1945 ruling forbade “unconditional” warranties altogether if there was a fee.
 L. E. Waterman and Parker challenged the ruling, but Waterman withdrew its petition in 1946.
 Parker fought on, and the resulting 1948 court judgment softened the ruling, allowing such warranties if the fee was described in type the same size as the warranty statement itself and in close proximity to it.
 (The prohibition remained on the use of the word “unconditional.”)

 Color codes are taken from wall-mounted cards used by the Parker factory repair department in Janesville, Wisconsin.
-Olive and Charcoal appear on the card for the Mark III pen, but I have personally seen pens in neither of these colors.
+Although Charcoal and Olive are listed on those cards, I have not personally seen any pens in either of these colors.

 Although Burgundy and Navy Gray are not commonly thought to be official U.S. production colors, they are listed on the factory card from which the color codes are taken.
 It is possible that they were produced in small quantities as a test run as Parker prepared to introduce the Aero-metric “51”.
 I have seen no pens in these colors that bear date codes.

 The information in this article is as accurate as possible, but you should not take it as absolutely authoritative or complete.
 If you have additions or corrections to this page, please consider sharing them with us to improve the accuracy of our information.
 Color code information provided by Susan Wirth.